alvinjz2/qr-stripe-ruby/README.md

 3. Launch the application using `ruby bin/rails server`
 4. Go to the `/products/new` route

-# List of Planned QoL/Features
+# List of Planned Updates
 - Improved UI
 - Add a login system, can then function as a service instead of standalone local app
 - Option to download/print the QR Codes